BlackAnon22/BlockChain_Hacking/ethernaut_ctf/coin_flip.md

-Might use foundry for this,
+Might use foundry test for this

+I'll check back when I'm done learning